-All retirements will be shown on the public view of the registry.
+All retirements will be shown on the public view of the UK Land Carbon Registry.

 Markit’s Request for Information (RFI) Platform is an additional avenue to liquidate credits; It is an anonymous online platform for the over-the-counter (OTC) environmental credits market that displays credits available for sale.
 The RFI Platform also allows buyers to display their interest in purchasing credits including indicative quantities and prices.
 These credits are searchable and viewable by registered participants.
 Upon expressing an interest in any credits ‘for sale’ or ‘wanted’, the buyer or seller can send an "Expression of Interest" to the counterparty.
 Introduction through the Markit RFI platform then enables the two parties to start discussions on the terms of a potential transaction.

 Regarding the pricing of credits, it is the seller who decides the price and Markit does not provide any information / consultation.

 There is no fee to use the Request for Information Platform which is accessible by anyone with a Markit Environmental Registry account.

 Project Developers: If a project developer wishes to exit the business it is possible to transfer projects to another project developer or management organisation, sell or retire carbon units and then close their account.
 However, if a project developer abandons its account(s) with the UK Land Carbon Registry without arrangements for the ongoing management of units by another organisation (or its agreement with Markit is otherwise terminated) then;